tdgiertz/omni-kube-homelab/README.md

 age-keygen -o age.agekey
 cp age.agekey ~/.config/sops/age/keys.txt
 ```
-Update the values in the [values.yaml](_manifests/apps/helm/values.yaml), run apply.sh and commit the files created in the [deployment](deployment) folder to git.
+Update the values within the manifests in the [config](_initial-setup/config) folder and [setup.sh](_initial-setup/setup.sh), run setup.sh and commit the files updated in the [deployment](deployment) folder to git.

-Apply.sh will handle running helm to combine the templates with values, encrypt secrets (secret.enc.yaml) and move the manifests to the deployment and patches folders.
+Setup.sh will handle copying manifests from the [config](_initial-setup/config) folder, encrypting secrets (secret.enc.yaml) and changing .
 The deployment folder will be watched by ArgoCD setup within the [bootstrap]( _manifests/patches/helm/argocd/templates/bootstrap-app-set.yaml) manifest.
 ```bash
 chmod u+x _manifests/apply.sh
 ./_manifests/apply.sh